Task 02 - Create a multi-agent solution

 python cartManagerAgent_initializer.py

-After you have created all five agents, return to the Microsoft Foundry portal and verify that the agents have been created successfully.
-You should see all five agents listed in the Agents tab once you select the Refresh button.
+After you have created all six agents, return to the Microsoft Foundry portal and verify that the agents have been created successfully.
+You should see all six agents listed in the Agents tab of the Build menu once you refresh the page.

 Now that you have created the agents in Microsoft Foundry, you will need to update the chat application to support these agents.
 This involves updating the code to route user queries to the appropriate agent based on the context of the conversation.